Network Protocol Virtualization: Concept

-The Figure illustrates the dataflow.
+The Figure illustrates the data flow.
 Applications interface to the NPV software through some kind of API.
-Heuschkel et al. proposed socket API equivalent replacements but envision more sophisticated interfaces for future applications.
-The application payload is assigned by a scheduler to one (of potentially many) communication stack to get processed to network packets, that get sent using networking hardware.
-A management component decide how communication stacks get composed and how the scheduling scheme should be.
+Heuschkel et al. proposed socket API equivalent replacements but envisioned more sophisticated interfaces for future applications.
+A scheduler assigns the application payload to one (of potentially many) communication stack to get processed to network packets, that get sent using networking hardware.
+A management component decides how communication stacks get composed and the scheduling scheme.
 To support decisions a management interface is provided to integrate the management system in software-defined networking contexts.

 NPV has been further investigated as a central element of LPWAN Internet of Things (IoT) scenarios.
 Specifically, the deployment of applications that are agnostic to the underlying transport, network, link and physical layers was explored by Rolando Herrero in 2020.
 In this context, NPV becomes a very successful and flexible tool to accomplish the deployment and management of constrained sensors, actuators and controllers in massive IoT access networks.